- Home

 Sachin Hajarnis, PhD

-Sachin Hajarnis, PhD is a Clinical & Scientific Liaison at Otsuka Pharmaceuticals.
-Dr Hajarnis has a BS and MS in Life Sciences from University of Mumbai, India.
+Sachin Hajarnis, PhD is a Senior Medical Science Liaison at Otsuka Pharmaceuticals.
+Dr Hajarnis has a Bachelors and Masters in Life Sciences from University of Mumbai, India.
 He obtained a PhD in Biochemistry and Molecular Biology from Colorado State University.
 Dr Hajarnis joined the University of Texas Southwestern Medical school in Dallas, as a post-doctoral fellow in the department of Nephrology where he performed basic research on various aspects of Polycystic Kidney Disease (PKD).
-He continued his studies on the role of micro-RNAs in PKD as a Research Scientist for several years before joining his current position at Otsuka as a Medical Science Liaison.
-Dr Hajarnis has published a book chapter and several original articles in leading journals that include Nature Communications, Proceedings of the National Academy of Sciences, Journal of American Society of Nephrology, American Journal of Physiology- Renal, Journal of Biological Chemistry, to name a few.
+He continued his studies on the role of micro-RNAs in PKD as a Research Scientist for several years before joining his current position at Otsuka.

 If you would like to register for the 9:00 pm to 10:00 pm EST broadcast, please click below: